 Exercise 7: Melodic dictation

 Figuring out songs by ear (both melodies and chords) is a great way to train your ears.
-In a few of the exercises above, you use your instrument to work out out what you’re hearing, in part through a process of trial and error.
+In a few of the exercises above, you use your instrument to work out what you’re hearing, in part through a process of trial and error.
 Melodic dictation is the process of figuring out a song by ear without your instrument, making it quite a bit more challenging.

-This skill is mostly about ‘recognising musical elements (3).
+This exercise is mostly about ‘recognising musical elements (3).
 It’s about hearing a melody and ‘understanding' what it is.
 Hearing the underlying musical logic.
 It's a very useful skill to be able to jot down a melody you hear.
 The focus and concentration it requires also makes it effective practice.
 It’s hard work, but worth it.

-Don’t practice this until you’ve gotten pretty good at figuring out songs with your instrument.
+Don’t practice this though until you’ve gotten pretty good at figuring out songs with your instrument.
 Without that experience melodic dictation will be needlessly difficult.

 You also need to be familiar with how scales are constructed, particularly the major scale (ionian) and the natural minor scale (aeolian).
 Be sure to figure out and analyse plenty of melodies as we’ve seen in exercise 5.